 Norwegian Financial Mechanism Programme 2009–2014

-The Norway Grants represent €800 million in funding allocated to Bulgaria, Czech Republic, Cyprus, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Romania, Slovakia, and Slovenia between 2009 and 2014.
+The Norway Grants represented €800 million in funding allocated to Bulgaria, Czech Republic, Cyprus, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Romania, Slovakia, and Slovenia between 2009 and 2014.

-The funding backs programmes and projects in priority areas agreed with each country.
-Green industry innovation, carbon capture and storage, research and scholarships, decent work and social dialogue, public health and gender equality, judicial capacity building and combating cross border crime all feature as key areas of support.
+The funding backed programmes and projects in priority areas agreed with each country.
+Green industry innovation, carbon capture and storage, research and scholarships, decent work and social dialogue, public health and gender equality, judicial capacity building and combating cross border crime all featured as key areas of support.

-The Norwegian Financial Mechanism Programme 2009–2014 for Slovenia includes two programme areas:
+The Norwegian Financial Mechanism Programme 2009–2014 for Slovenia includeed two programme areas:

-The objectives of the programme for both programme areas are:
+The objectives of the programme for both programme areas were:

-The Programme will contribute to the achievement of objectives with development and testing of new innovative approaches/models/interventions that build on local partnerships between non-governmental organizations, public institutions and local communities.
-At the national level the programme will also focus on capacity building and training of public professionals in collaboration with the Norwegian National Institute of Public Health from Oslo (NIPH).
+The Programme contributed to the achievement of objectives with development and testing of new innovative approaches/models/interventions that build on local partnerships between non-governmental organizations, public institutions and local communities.
+At the national level the programme also focused on capacity building and training of public professionals in collaboration with the Norwegian National Institute of Public Health from Oslo (NIPH).

-The same approach is used for both programme areas: focus of interventions to only 3 priority areas, capacity building in cooperation with partners from the donor state and achieving sustainability of the programme through partnership.
-By focusing on few priority areas and key target groups, the programme funds are concentrated and can influence more significantly the development of the capacity at the local, regional and national level in a relatively short period.
+The same approach was used for both programme areas: focus of interventions to only 3 priority areas, capacity building in cooperation with partners from the donor state and achieving sustainability of the programme through partnership.
+By focusing on few priority areas and key target groups, the programme funds were concentrated and could influence more significantly the development of the capacity at the local, regional and national level in a relatively short period.

-In the field of Public Health Initiatives the programme will focus on reducing inequalities among user groups, prevention and reduction of life-style related diseases and improving mental health services in the Republic of Slovenia.
-A pre-defined project will be implemented by the Institute of Public Health of the Republic of Slovenia in the area of public health The project in the programme area Public Health Initiatives will focus on integrated models of health protection through a life-cycle approach, improve access to prevention, treatment and care system, strengthen capacity and enforce inter-sectoral cooperation, in particular in four areas: preventive healthcare for children and adolescents, education in the field of health of pregnant women, children and adolescents, reduction of chronic diseases of work active population as well as on senior citizens programmes.
+In the field of Public Health Initiatives the programme focused on reducing inequalities among user groups, prevention and reduction of life-style related diseases and improving mental health services in the Republic of Slovenia.
+A pre-defined project was implemented by the Institute of Public Health of the Republic of Slovenia in the area of public health The project in the programme area Public Health Initiatives focused on integrated models of health protection through a life-cycle approach, improve access to prevention, treatment and care system, strengthen capacity and enforce inter-sectoral cooperation, in particular in four areas: preventive healthcare for children and adolescents, education in the field of health of pregnant women, children and adolescents, reduction of chronic diseases of work active population as well as on senior citizens programmes.